 Learn more about Anderson Painting https://www.andersonpaintingnc.com

-To continue the success for both NCSU students and locally-owned independent NC businesses in 2019, teddslist.com is excited to announce that the Poole College of Management Career Center in partnership with the Greater Raleigh Chamber of Commerce, will again host the second annual 2019 Small Business Internship Fair on Friday, March 22, 2019 from 1:00 PM to 3:00 PM in Nelson Hall on the NC State campus which is located at 2801 Founders Drive Raleigh, North Carolina 27607.
+To continue the success for both NCSU students and locally-owned independent NC businesses in 2020, teddslist.com is excited to announce that in partnership with Poole College of Management Career Center will again host the third annual 2020 Small Business Internship Fair on Friday, March 27, 2020 from 11:00 AM to 1:00 PM in Nelson Hall on the NC State campus which is located at 2801 Founders Drive Raleigh, North Carolina 27607.

 Small Business Internship Fair Registration:

-The cost to attend the Small Business Internship Fair is $45.
-The registration fee includes an information table and campus parking for two company representatives.
+The cost to attend the Small Business Internship Fair is $50.
+The registration fee includes an information table for two company representatives.
 Registration fees should be paid in full prior to this event.
 Businesses may pay by credit card or by check.
 Registration is limited to just 25 employers.